 Whole Woman and co-plaintiff All-Options Pregnancy Resource Center sued the state — listing defendants Indiana Attorney General Curtis Hill, Department of Health commissioner Kristina Box and others — challenging the constitutionality of Indiana’s broad swath of statutory and regulatory restrictions on providing and obtaining abortions.

-Standing before Barker during the preliminary injunction hearing Monday, Lawyering Project attorney Rupali Sharma represented WWHA, arguing that the health department is “singling them out as an abortion provider and applying the licensing law against them in an arbitrary and discriminatory way.”
+Standing before Barker during the preliminary injunction hearing, Lawyering Project attorney Rupali Sharma represented WWHA, arguing the health department is “singling them out as an abortion provider and applying the licensing law against them in an arbitrary and discriminatory way.”

-At the health department’s suggestion, the nonprofit reapplied for a license in January, providing additional information about the nonprofit’s existing clinics Texas and Virginia, as well as reports from inspections that were performed after it submitted its first application.
+At the health department’s suggestion, the nonprofit reapplied for a license in January, providing additional information about its clinics in Texas and Virginia, as well as reports from inspections that were performed after it submitted its first application.

-But the group, which contends it has complied with multiple requests for evidence and documentation since its initial rejection, contended that the department’s request for potentially hundreds of thousands of documents from WWHA in order to satisfy its requirements for the second license application would be nearly impossible to provide.
+But the group, which contends it has complied with multiple requests for evidence and documentation since its initial rejection, contended that meeting the department’s request for potentially hundreds of thousands of documents from WWHA in order to satisfy its requirements for the second license application would be nearly impossible.

 The unreasonably broad scope of documents requested, Sharma added, remains unclear and unexplained as it pertains to the issuance of a license.
 Although the application is currently pending, concerns remain that compliance is impossible under the department’s request.